 The total cost is financed through contributions that vary by industry and according to the assessed degree of risk (large firms in some provinces may self-insure).

 To prove their eligibility and to receive payments they may be entitled to, unemployed beneficiaries are required to complete bi-weekly reports by internet or telephone.
 Failure to do so can mean a loss of benefits.
 For most people, the basic rate for calculating EI benefits is 55% of their average insurable weekly earnings, up to a maximum amount.
-As of January 1, 2022, the maximum yearly insurable earnings amount is CA$60,300.
+The maximum yearly insurable earnings amount is CA$60,300.
 This means that they can receive a maximum amount of CA$638 per week.

 The Canada Pension Plan (CPP) retirement pension is a monthly, taxable benefit that replaces an employee’s income when they retire.
 To qualify, the employee must: